nourhan-ashraf/Large-Social-Network-Algorthims-Project/README.md

-# Twitter-Followers-Project
+# Large-Social-Network-Project

+We have developed algorithms that make some processes on a big data of large social media network (2 million lines in csv file and more that 80K accounts).

-It is a program to retrieve the Top-influencer from CSV file that has the highest number of followers, when required, and then the next Top-influencer and so on.
+The first program can be used to retrieve the Top-influencer from the data when required by calculating the followers number of each ID, and then the next Top-influencer and so on.

-It can also suggest accounts that the entered twitter account ID may know from the CSV file.
+The second program can suggest IDs of accounts that the entered account ID may know accourding to the following list of each ID account in the entered account ID following list using adjacency list graph implementation.

+PS.
+The combined code has both programs.